Darren McFadden: Professional career

-2008 NFL Draft
+2008 NFL draft

 At the NFL Scouting Combine in Indianapolis on February 24, 2008, McFadden ran an unofficial time of 4.27 seconds and an official time of 4.33 seconds on the 40-yard dash, which was second among all running backs at the combine to only Chris Johnson, who ran a then-record 4.24.
 McFadden also reportedly scored a 17 on the Wonderlic exam.
-McFadden's selection number in the draft was subject to varying speculation.
-He was criticized for possible character concerns stemming from two nightclub altercations and the hiring of a lawyer to handle his paternity problems.
+His selection number in the draft was subject to varying speculation.
+McFadden was criticized for possible character concerns stemming from two nightclub altercations and the hiring of a lawyer to handle his paternity problems.

 Oakland Raiders

-2008–2009
+2008 season

-McFadden was drafted by the Oakland Raiders with the fourth overall pick in the 2008 NFL Draft.
-The Raiders signed McFadden to a six-year, $60.1 million contract which included US$26 million in guarantees.
+McFadden was selected the Oakland Raiders in the first round with the fourth overall pick in the 2008 NFL draft.
+The Raiders signed him to a six-year, $60.1 million contract which included $26 million in guarantees.
 Contract negotiations were rapid due to Raider fears of a second consecutive contract holdout as was the case with quarterback JaMarcus Russell in 2007.

 At training camp, McFadden impressed Raiders coach Lane Kiffin with his ability to take instructions once and seamlessly incorporate them into his game.
 Media observers considered him the most complete Raiders rookie at this stage since Marcus Allen.
-On September 8, McFadden made his NFL debut against the Denver Broncos, where he had 46 rushing yards on 9 carries; the Raiders lost the game, 14-41.
+On September 8, McFadden made his NFL debut against the Denver Broncos, where he had nine carries for 46 yards on in the 41–14 loss.
 McFadden scored his first professional touchdown against the Kansas City Chiefs on September 14, 2008, his second NFL game, in which he gained 164 yards on 21 carries.
 McFadden also suffered an injury to his big toe in this game, which limited him for the next 14 games, including three missed games.
-On November 23, in a game against the Broncos, McFadden scored 2 touchdowns, his first multi-touchdown game in his career.
+On November 23, in a game against the Broncos, McFadden scored two touchdowns, his first multi-touchdown game in his career.
 He ended the season with 499 yards on 113 attempts, with four touchdowns.
 He also made 29 receptions for 285 yards.
 Raiders interim head coach Tom Cable, who took over after Kiffin was fired by owner Al Davis, was criticized for not playing McFadden later in the season.
 Responding to criticism, Cable stated “Well what really dictated was the rotation we were in, terms of the game, the flow of the game.
 I think [Justin] Fargas played pretty well.
 It’s just those situations present themselves."
 Oakland Tribune writer Jerry McDonald responded to Cable's statement, saying "If the flow of the game means keeping McFadden, an excellent receiving back, off the field on third down plays which call for a pass, then the flow needs to be changed by the play-caller."
-During the 2009 Oakland Raiders campaign, McFadden was bothered by numerous injuries and saw a career low in carries and yardage.
-McFadden's low point of the season came when he rushed for minus 2 yards against the Texans on October 4.